onkelhoy/web-components-old/packages/tools/theme/views/doc/auto/styles.md

 parts should include all elements that have been exposed with the part attribute ex: <p part='foo'> - and the table should then include columns: (name, description (short)). slots should include columns: (name, default-value, description)

-## SOURCE-CODE:
+## SOURCE-CODE

 // utils
-// import { html, property } from "@papit/tools-utils";
+// import { html, property } from "@pap-it/system-utils";

 // templates
-import { BaseTemplate } from "@papit/templates-base";
+import { BaseSystem } from "@pap-it/system-base";

 // local
 import { style } from "./style";

-export class ThemeTool extends BaseTemplate {
+export class ThemeTool extends BaseSystem {
     static style = style;

     render() {